OGthanos/bluesafe/README.md

 # **Bluesafe**

-Bluesafe is a python script that checks your connected bluetooth devices, in case your predefined device gets disconnected your laptop will restart to encrypt your disk.
+Bluesafe is a python script that checks your connected bluetooth devices.
+In case your predefined device gets disconnected your laptop will restart to encrypt your disk.

 ## **Usage**